 Press releases may result in media coverage of the OTO activities but in most cases, they do not guarantee publication of information.
 Thus, the OTO purchases legal advertisements for announcements of comment periods for some planning documents.
 These legal ads serve to document compliance with the required comment period length for specific plans and plan/TIP amendments.
-When seeking public input for LRTP updates and the annual TIP process the OTO has purchased regular ad space in the print editions of the Springfield Newsleader and the Christian County Headliner.
+When seeking public input for LRTP updates and the annual TIP process the OTO has purchased regular ad space in the print editions of the Springfield News-Leader and the Christian County Headliner.
+Additionally, the OTO reviews and considers publications in circulation at the time an ad is needed.